Building trust before asking for commitment

 Millions in new B2B revenue

-Partners successfully adopted Digital Identity Manager, validating the commercial viability of a trust-first design approach in the identity protection market.
+Partners successfully adopted Digital Identity Manager, which showed that a trust‑first design approach could still deliver strong revenue.

-The project established a proven model for converting free users to paid subscribers without sacrificing trust—a framework that could inform future freemium products across the partner portfolio.
+The project gave us a model for converting free users to paid subscribers without sacrificing trust—a pattern we could reuse for future freemium products.

 Conclusions